 “Todo va a estar bien.” – Bob Marley

-In today’s topic we talked about another sentence from the Spanish grammar hacking sentences.
+In today’s episode, we talked about another sentence from the Spanish grammar hacking sentences.
 To see the others check out the conversation hacking guide.

 How can you use today’s tip to talk about the future?